Ability to Pay in CA Environmental Enforcement Cases

 Watch The ABCs of Environmental Law: Ability to Pay

-If you want to know more about this subject, we highly recommend watching our related video, The ABCs of Environmental Law: A is for ATP.
-It breaks down the concept of “Ability to Pay” in a straightforward way, explaining how government agencies can exercise flexibility when considering what a property owner, consumer, or business can realistically afford in the face of environmental orders or penalties.
-Watch the video below to learn how these considerations might apply to your situation:
+If you want to know more about this subject, we highly recommend our video, The ABCs of Environmental Law: A is for ATP.
+This video breaks down the concept of “Ability to Pay” in a simple way.
+It explains how government agencies show flexibility when looking at what a property owner or business can actually afford.
+Watch the clip below to see how these ideas might help your specific case:

 About Us

-The Law Office of Jennifer F. Novak provides strategic environmental law representation for property owners and businesses.
-We specialize in environmental litigation and regulatory compliance, focusing on soil and groundwater remediation, Clean Water Act citizen suits, and Water Board orders (Sections 13304 & 13267).
-We protect your interests by navigating complex regulations and ensuring fair enforcement.
+The Law Office of Jennifer F. Novak offers smart legal support for property owners and businesses.
+We focus on environmental court cases and rule compliance.
+Our team handles soil and groundwater cleanup, Clean Water Act citizen suits, and Water Board orders (Sections 13304 & 13267).
+We protect your interests by guiding you through complex rules and fighting for fair treatment.

-Contact us today for dedicated environmental legal counsel.
+Contact us today for dedicated environmental legal help.